metagenomics/denbi-nanopore-training/docs/annotation/prokka.rst

 We will use a genome browser to look at the annotated genome.
 For this, you have to

 1. open a terminal window on **your local workstation**
-2. download the BAM file
+2. download the prokka files
-3. start `IGV: Integrative Genomics Viewer <http://www.broadinstitute.org/igv/>`_
+3. start `IGV: Integrative Genomics Viewer`_

 Here are the commands to copy the files and open the IGV::